msteenhagen/opera-ficta/fictionalworks.md

 I think this possibility has not received enough (if any) philosophical attention.
 In what follows I want to have a closer look at the pressure this example puts on the way we tend to conceive of the relation between fiction and reality.
 I will conclude that, given the status of plays, novels, and pieces of music as created, repeatable particulars, we need to give up a common assumption that particulars that find their origin in a fiction are encapsulated in the world of fiction.
 This, I suggest, has implications for the adequacy of a possible-world model of fiction.

-# Fictional works and Encapsulation
+# Fictional works vs Encapsulation

 <!-- We can perform fictional works -->
 Let me begin with a specific example.
 Briony, the main character of Ian McEwan's _Atonement_, writes a play, _The Trials of Arabella_.
 We don't hear too much about it, but get a general sense of its plot, its main characters, and some of its most dramatic lines.
 What is made very clear: _The Trials of Arabella_ was written by Briony, and Briony alone.
 As McEwan describes: